MA (Hons) Philosophy, St Catharine’s College, Cambridge

 I also spend a lot of time doing music– I was a choral scholar when I was at Cambridge, so I sing in the choir and chamber choir.
 I sometimes play percussion in the orchestra, though I’m not very good, and help run a recorder consort.
 One of the people responsible for the revival of Early Music, and especially recorders, in this country, Arnold Dolmetsch, used to teach at Bedales, which means we’re tapping into our roots.

-I have run a range of activities over my time here, from knitting to patchwork quilting, but my favourite is my cooking activity, which can be messy, but is very civilised!
+I have run a range of activities over my time here, from knitting to patchwork quilting, but my favourite might be my cooking activity, which can be messy, but is very civilised!
 It's a real team effort to produce something tasty in an hour, and finish the washing up!

 In your opinion, what makes Bedales special?